 A {\em surface link} is the image of a smooth embedding of closed surfaces into the Euclidean 4-space $\R^{4}$ (or the 4-sphere $S^{4}$, according to the context).
 In this paper, we always assume that surfaces are oriented.

-The {\em (total) genus} $g(S)$ of a surface link $S$ is the sum of the genus of each component of $S$.
+The {\em (total) genus} $g(S)$ of a surface link $S$ is the sum of the genera of the components of $S$.
 A surface link $S$ is called a {\em 2-link} (resp. {\em $T^{2}$-link}) if each component is a sphere (resp. torus).
 Basic facts on surface links can be found in \cite{CKS} which we will use as a main reference.

 The {\em link group} of $S$ is the fundamental group of the complement of $S$.
 In this paper, we study surface links whose link groups are abelian, which will be called {\em abelian surface links}.
-If the link group of $S$ is abelian, then it is a free abelian group of rank $n$, so we will often call an $n$-component abelian surface link an abelian surface link of {\em rank} $n$.
+If the link group of $S$ is abelian then it is free of rank $n$, so we will often call an $n$-component abelian surface link an abelian surface link of {\em rank} $n$.

 An abelian surface link is the simplest in the sense that its link group is the simplest among all surface links.
 So one might think that an abelian surface link is not an interesting object to study.
-In some cases, including the classical case, it is indeed true: The link group of a classical link $L$ is abelian if and only if $L$ is an unknot, or a Hopf link \cite[Theorem 6.3.1 -- Exercise 6.3.3]{Kawauchi}.
+In some cases, including the classical case, it is indeed true: The link group of a classical link $L$ is abelian if and only if $L$ is either an unknot, or a Hopf link \cite[Theorem 6.3.1 -- Exercise 6.3.3]{Kawauchi}.
 There are no abelian 2-links of rank greater than one \cite[Chapter 3, Corollary 2]{Hillman}; (This also follows from our Theorem \ref{theorem:bound}).

-The aim of this paper is to show that there are rather huge non-trivial and stimulating abelian surface links and demonstrate that abelian surface links are rather interesting objects to study, despite the first impression.
+The aim of this paper is to show that there are rather huge non-trivial and stimulating abelian surface links and to demonstrate that abelian surface links are interesting objects to study, despite the first impression.

 We begin with studying a constraint about genus and ranks for abelian surface links in Section \ref{sec2}.
-This motivates us to investigate abelian surface links with small genus, and non-trivial double and triple linking numbers.
+This motivates us to investigate abelian surface links with small genus and non-trivial double and triple linking numbers.

-In Section \ref{sec:const}, we give simple construction of abelian surface links of arbitrary rank.
-Although this construction is less interesting since it produces abelian surface links with trivial double and triple linking numbers, it has an advantage that we get a ribbon abelian surface link.
+In Section \ref{sec:const}, we give a simple construction of abelian surface links of arbitrary rank.
+Although this construction is less interesting since it yields abelian surface links with trivial double and triple linking numbers, it has an advantage that we get a ribbon abelian surface link.
 We will provide more complicated and interesting abelian surface links of relatively small total genus by using torus-covering $T^{2}$-links.